Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness

 \item[(S4)] $c_m(T) = 0$ if $m>\mbox{rank}(T)\,,$ \item[(S5)] $c_m(\mbox{id}:\ell_2^m\to \ell_2^m)=1\,.$ \end{description} If $X$ and $Y$ are Banach spaces then we may also define the $m$-the Gelfand number $c_m(T:X\to Y)$ by

 which is the crucial property leading to the well-known relation between Gelfand numbers and minimal worst-case errors.
-In fact, let $X \hookrightarrow Y$ and $T=\mbox{id}$ then we have the following well-known relation between Gelfand numbers and the minimal worst-case errors defined in \eqref{minwce}.
-Its proof is a straightforward modification of \cite[Thm.\ 10.4]{FoR13}. \begin{proposition} Let $X$ and $Y$ be Banach spaces and $X\hookrightarrow Y$.
+In fact, if $X \hookrightarrow Y$ and $T=\mbox{id}$ then we have the following well-known relation between Gelfand numbers and the minimal worst-case errors defined in \eqref{minwce}.
+A first relation of this type has been given in \cite[Thm.\ 5.4.1]{TrWaWo88}, see also Remark \ref{rem:Gelfand_width} below.
+The proof of the following statement is a straightforward modification of \cite[Thm.\ 10.4]{FoR13}\,. \begin{proposition} Let $X$ and $Y$ be Banach spaces and $X\hookrightarrow Y$.
 Then

 \end{proposition} Note, that \eqref{def:Gelf_b} and Proposition \ref{gelfand_wce} may fail in general for quasi-Banach spaces. \begin{remark} There is also the related notion of \emph{Gelfand width}.
 The $m$-th Gelfand width of a bounded set $K$ in $Y$ is given by